 Using the model based on a predictor of interest being if they were alive at 5 years, the estimated standard deviation amongst a population of subjects who survive less than 5 years is 3.069 mg/dL.
 Using the model based on a predictor of interest dying within 5 years, the estimated standard deviation amongst a population of subjects who at least 5 years is 1.3609 mg/dL.

+Point: 0 out of 2.

 g.